Applied Crisis Management in Procurement

 Self-praised air savings

-Procurement sometimes claims fluffy savings that were never reflected in the budget (as there was no dedicated budget!)
+Procurement sometimes claims fluffy savings never reflected in the budget (as there was no dedicated budget!)

-Some cynical colleagues may even praise themselves for outstanding achievements by comparing the first and last offer or similar.
-Gradually, the company develops a perception of Procurement as an all-purpose cost-trimming instrument.
+Some cynical colleagues may even praise themselves for their outstanding achievements by comparing the first and last offers.
+Gradually, the company perceives Procurement as an all-purpose cost-trimming instrument.

 In fact, there was only an act of air trimming with no P&L effect.